It's easy to get answers about health and nutrition! Just send your question by email to askdrgourmet

 Dr. Gourmet Says...

 There are two reasons for the difference.
 The main difference in dried beans and canned beans is quite simply water.
-Soaking and or cooking beans in water (or any liquid) will expand both their weight and volume.
+Soaking or cooking beans in water (or any liquid) will expand both their weight and volume.
 This is because the beans absorb water, expanding them as well as adding weight.

 In the measures for dried black beans on the website there are two different measurements.
 In the case of the dried beans, the most common measure used by the USDA is weight ounces.
 Canned beans are, however, most often measured in cups (fluid ounces).